The Indian villagers forced into sex slavery as a result of climate change

 Eventually Aaravi found a local NGO, Goranbose Gram Bikash Kendra (GGBK), which works with police to rescue women and girls from trafficking.
 At the same time, Tara managed to befriend a girl in Delhi around her age, who informed the local authorities about her situation.

-Realising they were being investigated and could soon be arrested, Tara’s traffickers sent her with the other girl back to West Bengal, and once there she made her way back to her village.
+Realising they were being investigated and could soon be arrested, Tara’s traffickers sent her, along with the other girl, back to West Bengal, and once she was there she made her way back to her village.
 But that was just the start of a long road of rehabilitation.

 “Tara almost lost her sanity,” says Aaravi.
 “She used to scratch her wounds, self-harm, pull and eat her own hair.

-Subhashree Raptan, the programme manager leading the anti-human trafficking efforts for the NGO GGBK, says climate change is one of the major factors leading to trafficking in the region.
+Subhashree Raptan, the programme manager leading GGBK’s work against human trafficking, says climate change is one of the major factors that leads to trafficking in the region.

 “Tara’s relatives were left penniless after Yaas hit,” she says.
 “All farmland was submerged under sea water, destroying their source of income.
 Her home was also destroyed.
 Her father did not have any livelihood option but to leave the village and move to the city.

-“Because Tara was out of the care of her parents, the accused persons who are also her relative took advantage of her vulnerability, leading to her trafficking.”
+“Because Tara was out of the care of her parents, the accused persons – who are also her relatives – took advantage of her vulnerability, leading to her [being trafficked].”

-It’s also widely accepted that the impacts of climate change are not gender-neutral, says Avni Mishra, a Delhi-based gender researcher with CGIAR, a global partnership working on food security.
+It’s also widely accepted that the impacts of the climate crisis are not gender-neutral, says Avni Mishra, a Delhi-based gender researcher with CGIAR, a global partnership working on food security.

-“Women and men tend to suffer differently,” she adds.
-“And we have studies that tell us that women and children are more vulnerable to climate change… and any sort of natural extreme weather events.”
+“Women and men tend to suffer differently,” she explains.
+“And we have studies that tell us that women and children are more vulnerable to climate change... and any sort of natural extreme weather events.

-“Also this happens because there is already gender inequality, and that gets exasperated during climate change,” she says.
+“Also this happens because there is already gender inequality, and that gets [exacerbated] during climate change,” she says.

-If a mother passes away during an extreme weather event, “kids are seen vulnerable and usually, the father refuses to take the responsibility or they tend to become burdensome,” Mishra says.
-“So, of course they’re trafficked or sold or married early”.
+If a mother is killed during an extreme weather event, “kids are seen vulnerable, and usually the father refuses to take the responsibility, or they tend to become burdensome,” Mishra says.
+“So of course they’re trafficked, or sold, or married early.”

-If the father of the house passes away, “then it’s a challenge for the female heads who become single and are widowed.
+If the father of the house is killed, “then it’s a challenge for the female heads who become single and are widowed.
 It becomes a challenge to take care of the house.”

-India saw an uptick of almost 28 per cent in trafficking cases during the pandemic, according to official data, with 2,189 registered in 2021, though this is generally assumed to be just the tip of the iceberg with many instances likely going reported.
-And while there is clear evidence that women and children are more vulnerable during extreme weather events, “if they happen at a huge scale, we do not know”, says Mishra.
+India saw an uptick of almost 28 per cent in trafficking during the pandemic, according to official data, with 2,189 cases registered in 2021 – though this is generally assumed to be just the tip of the iceberg, with many instances likely going unreported.
+And while there is clear evidence that women and children are more vulnerable during and after extreme weather events, “if they happen at a huge scale, we do not know”, says Mishra.

 Rahima Khan was 13 when she was trafficked by her neighbours in 2012.
 She expressed her willingness to waive her right to anonymity as a survivor of human trafficking in order to raise awareness of the issue.